techgenii/20q/README.md

 ## 🎲 Game Rules

 - Players have up to 20 yes/no questions to guess the object
+- Questions and guesses can be made via chat or voice—both are supported throughout the game
 - Questions should be answerable with "Yes", "No", or "Sometimes/Maybe"
-- The thinking player should answer honestly
+- The AI is the thinking player and should answer honestly
 - Guessing the object correctly within 20 questions wins the round
 - Points are awarded based on efficiency and creativity